 Corporate, Government and financial cultures need imagination to communicate.

 Since 2009, the following speakers have addressed the European Speechwriter Network and UK Speechwriters’ Guild conferences and events.

 Many of the contributions have been recorded as podcasts, which are available for download here.

-Arts University, Bournemouth, September 2009
+1st Conference, Arts University, Bournemouth, September 2009